TOM

 I was a BT apprentice.
 BT sent me to college on day release and I got into University where I gained a BSc Computer Science and Management Studies.

 I was a publisher.
 During my final year at University, I started a publishing company.
 We founded 2 magazines; The Lock and Sleaze Nation.
-Sleaze Nation was considered to be very successful.
+Sleaze Nation was considered to be influential.

 I was a hipster.
 I spent the late nineties starting various digital projects that had very short lives, DJing badly and generally being a stereotypical Shoreditch type.